afbrandt/MakeSchoolNotes-Swift/P4-Connecting-Objects/content.md

 <div class="action"></div>
 1. Select `Continue Program Execution` it's the button beside `Step Over`

-The App will resume running again and you will notice your Label has been udpated.
+The app will resume running again and you will notice your label has been udpated.
 If you select the button again, the breakpoint will be triggered and you will be taken back to the debug mode as before.

 We have touched briefly on a lot of different key areas, the best way to improve is to practice, practice, pracice...